PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Search Algorithms.md

 ## Binary Search
 ```
-Binary Search is used to search in sorted values in logarithmic time.
+Binary search is an efficient algorithm for finding an item from a sorted list of items.
+Binary Search is used to search in sorted
+values in logarithmic time.
+It works by repeatedly dividing in half the portion of the list.
 ```